 Boston is home to some of the best hospitals and medical professionals in the world.
 When people go to a doctor, they expect to receive the proper diagnosis and treatment for their ailment.
-While its true that advances in modern medicine have contributed to human longevity by adding an average of 30 years to the human life span since 1900, unfortunately, there can also be mistakes.
-According to the Journal of Patient Safety, an estimated 400,000 people die premature deaths due to medical malpractice each year.
-Using this estimate, medical malpractice is the third leading cause of death in the United States behind heart disease and cancer.
-Even if death does not occur, a serious medical mistake or misdiagnosis can have long-lasting effects, and patients injured as a result of these mistakes deserve to be compensated for their losses.
+While its true that advances in modern medicine have contributed to human longevity by adding an average of 30 years to the human life span since 1900, unfortunately, our Boston medical malpractice attorneys know there can also be mistakes.

-Medical malpractice can occur in a variety of ways and is not limited to in-hospital care but can occur in an environment where you receive medical treatment.
+Medical malpractice can occur in a variety of ways.
+It is not limited to in-hospital care but can occur in an environment where you receive medical treatment.
 Some examples of medical malpractice are:

 Nursing homes and assisted living facilities exist to provide constant care to elderly individuals.
 When a nursing home staff neglects their duties, do not exercise a reasonable degree of care in their work, or a nursing home fails to adequately vet their employees, elderly residents are the ones who suffer.
 Nursing home neglect could include bedsore injuries, unsanitary living conditions, abandonment, or any other incident involving a nursing home or nursing home staff failing to provide reasonable care to residents.